1980s – The CARITAS Shelter is Born

 2011 – CARITAS Launches Works Program

 After witnessing challenges faced by men completing The Healing Place Program, CARITAS developed the Works program through a Neighborhood Builders grant from Bank of America.
 The program’s mission is to provide intensive and innovative career preparation and job placement services to individuals with major barriers to employment, empowering them to overcome their circumstances and forge pathways to lasting success.
-The program began in January 2011, and as of December 2015, 45 classes have finished the program with nearly 500 individuals completing the curriculum.
-Of those, 90% have found either regular or transitional employment.
+The program began in January 2011, and as of July 2019, 600 individuals have completed the curriculum.
+Within 30 days, graduates find regular or transitional employment.

 2019 – CARITAS Begins Construction on the CARITAS Center

 Opening in 2020, The CARITAS Center will bring all the solutions for breaking the cycles of homelessness and substance use under one roof.
 We can’t wait to watch CARITAS transform another neighborhood and positively impact thousands of lives.

 We’ve known for a long time that our clients would reap the benefits if CARITAS’s programs were all under one roof.
 We’ve also known that women in Richmond need our services now more than ever.
 From the search for the right building, getting through the zoning process, and talking over data and budgets, we’ve made it here to introduce you to the CARITAS Center.
 The new CARITAS Center will include the following elements: